metabase/metabase/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `"mail"`

-Attribute to use for the user's email. (usually 'mail', 'email' or 'userPrincipalName')
+Attribute to use for the user's email.
+Usually 'mail', 'email' or 'userPrincipalName'.

 #### `MB_LDAP_ATTRIBUTE_FIRSTNAME`

 Type: string<br>
 Default: `"givenName"`

-Attribute to use for the user's first name. (usually 'givenName')
+Attribute to use for the user's first name.
+Usually 'givenName'.

 #### `MB_LDAP_ATTRIBUTE_LASTNAME`

 Type: string<br>
 Default: `"sn"`

-Attribute to use for the user's last name. (usually 'sn')
+Attribute to use for the user's last name.
+Usually 'sn'.

 #### `MB_LDAP_BIND_DN`